liu3zhenlab/bio_scripts/qPCR/README.md

 # qRT-PCR Analysis

-This repository contains scripts for qRT-PCR data analysis using the 2^-ΔΔCt method.
+This repository contains an R script for qRT-PCR data analysis using the 2^-ΔΔCt method.

 ## Input Data